 Have you ever had that feeling in your gut that lets you know something in your life is off?
 I’m sure you’ve had this feeling before, and if not, lucky you!
 But the majority of people experience some tensions in their day to day life, and it can become even more difficult to navigate the immensity of our lives without feeling that something is off in our marriage.

 There is nothing quite like the feeling of despair when you feel your spouse pulling away and wondering if they are considering divorce.
-So go with your gut and pay attention to your spouse’s signals because there are some tell-tale signs that let you know your spouse wants a divorce.
+So go with your gut and pay attention to your spouse’s signals because there are some tell-tale signs your spouse might want a divorce.

 Here are those signs to look out for: